JetBrains/resharper-unity/unity/README.md

 **Install the plugin into your project**

-You don't need to manually copy Unity3dRider to your solution.
-After opening your solution in Rider the ReSharper Unity plugin will automatically copy Unity3dRider.cs into `Assets/Plugins/Editor/JetBrains`.
-Next time you focus Unity window the solution will recompile and initialize Unity3dRider.
-You can move Unity3dRider.cs into different directory, given that it's still inside `Assets` — it will be detected and updated accordingly by the ReSharper Unity plugin.
+You don't need to manually copy the plugin to your solution.
+After opening your solution in Rider the ReSharper Unity plugin will automatically copy JetBrains.Rider.Unity.Editor.Plugin.Repacked.dll into `Assets/Plugins/Editor/JetBrains`.
+Next time you focus Unity window the solution will recompile and initialize it.
+You can move the dll into different directory, given that it's still inside `Assets` — it will be detected and updated accordingly by the ReSharper Unity plugin.

 ## Roadmap